 “These people wanted to ensure they would win big at blackjack so they rigged the game.
 Rigging the game is difficult, there are cameras and if you’re using an online casino like https://www.gaslandthemovie.com the cards are controlled by a computer to prevent cheating.
 However these people found a way to do it by putting hard-to-detect grease marks on the outside edge of the King, Queen, Jack and 10s as well as marks on other cards,” Brown said.
 “They won $24,000 in 30 minutes but today face felony charges for their actions.”

-Media and gambling news from all over are reporting on the incident while Attorney General Jerry Brown released that “so far this year, the Attorney General has made 100 felony arrests related to gaming-related crimes, such as counterfeit cases, loan sharking, extortion and robbery.”
+Media and online gambling news from all over are reporting on the incident while Attorney General Jerry Brown released that “so far this year, the Attorney General has made 100 felony arrests related to gaming-related crimes, such as counterfeit cases, loan sharking, extortion and robbery.”

 Turlock Poker Room co-owner Phil Rheinschild said “The fact that these three individuals were caught shows our capacity and our vigilance to provide a fair place to play cards.”

 Robert Younan, 46, a Turlock Poker Room floor supervisor, Gabriel Urbieta Rodriguez, 71, and In Cha Say, 58, were scheduled to be arraigned Friday in Stanislaus County Superior Court in Modesto.
 The three are charged with a total of 11 criminal counts including burglary, conspiracy, grand theft and winning by fraudulent means.
 If convicted, they could each could face a maximum of three years and eight months in prison.